 Process of social formation before dividing science and arts/humanities

 Human beings are born tabula-rasa, without scientific knowledge or cultural value.
-And like the lower animals, they desire pleasure, security and abundant resources for their sustenance.
+And like the lower animals, they desire pleasure, security and abundant resources for sustenance.
 Desiring steady resources for pleasure and sustenance, they feel threatened by other people, who also desire the same resources.
-Yet, nobody can generate all the knowledge and ability to refine and secure all the resources without other people’s collaboration.
+Yet, nobody can generate all the knowledge and ability to refine and secure all the resources without other people’s support.
 To avoid steady fear of attack, and lack of progress, people find ways of collaborating with others to own, develop, protect, trade and use resources.

 Interdependence of arts and science in the society

 Though both science and arts/humanities can be misused for destruction, they both originate from human effort to understand and develop life; and they both contribute to growth and harmony.
 While science aims to increase and improve productivity for economic growth, arts/humanities aim to enable social responsibility for common-good.
 While science works on human reasoning and ability to manage natural forces and objects, arts/humanities work to refine human emotions and intentions for socially responsible actions.
 Since humans are both emotional and rational, every human is both a scientist and an artist.
 But due to the demand for specialization, people are made to focus on one as a means for contributing to harmonious growth.

 Arts/humanities and the need for science